Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Token Passing: Obsolete / Not used :: for Token Ring puproses
 - PCF (Point Coordination Function): Obsolete / Not used :: Alternative 802.11 Wireless method NOT implemented

+Important Note on Contention Free Methods:

+- Contention free frames (CF) would be used with Point Coordination Function (PCF) mode if it was ever implemented.
+- This contention free mode was designated as optional in the original 802.11 standard.
+- With the exception of CF-End these frames are usually attributed to a cyclic redundancy check (CRC) error which will be identified in the radiotap header in the frame that was misinterpreted by the protocol analyzer.
+- **If CF frames including `Data+CF-Ack`, `Data+CF-Poll` and `CF-Ack` are seen in 802.11 capture it may mean that the frames are a misinterpretation that was caused from a corrupted frame**

 ### 👨🏻‍⚖️🚦 Arbitration Methods

 - DCF – Distributed Coordination Function : Non-QoS WLAN